|PLAYERS |||| CURRENT SQUAD |||| X-PLAYER FILES |||| CHAIRBOYS DREAM TEAM |||| HOME|

 Left-back who signed for Wanderers on 1st July 2014.
 The 27 year old joined on a two year deal following his release from relegated Shrewsbury Town.
 The former Welsh U21 Captain was Player of the Season with The Shrews in 2013/14 - his third year there following time with Cardiff City, Bristol Rovers, Oldham Athletic and Accrington Stanley.

-Orginally made his professional debut as a 19 year old playing for Cardiff City in a Football League Cup tie with Barnet in August 2006 but failed to make another First Team appearance for The Bluebirds and eventually joined Bristol Rovers on a permament basis in the summer of 2007, following loan spells earlier that season with Accrington and then Rovers.
+Orginally made his professional debut as a 19 year old playing for Cardiff City when he appeared as substitute in The Bluebirds home Championship defeat to Norwich City on 22nd April 2006.
+He appeared again the following season, with start in the surprise home Football League Cup defeat to Barnet in August 2006 but failed to make another First Team appearance for The Bluebirds and eventually joined Bristol Rovers on a permament basis in the summer of 2007, following loan spells earlier that season with Accrington and then Rovers.

 A two year spell at Rovers was followed by a year and a half at Oldham Athletic where a further loan spell with Accrington resulted in a permanent move to Stanley in January 2011.
 A regular in the Stanley side, he then switched to Shrewsbury in the summer of 2011 where he was regular for three years - making more than 100 appearances.